Anesthesia Technician Schools

 It should be noted that even for those programs that offer online courses, there is always a clinical component that students must complete in person.
 Online programs may help students find a local hospital or clinic in which to complete their practicum.

-Further, there are currently no online programs that the ASATT has approved.
-This means that while completing an online anesthesia technician program can be a great way to learn more and advance their careers, it will not make graduates eligible to sit for the ASATT certification exam.
+Further, there currently need to be online programs that the ASATT has approved.
+While completing an online anesthesia technician program can be a great way to learn more and advance their careers, more is needed to make graduates eligible to sit for the ASATT certification exam.

 Anesthesia Technician Core & Elective Courses

 Although every program for anesthesia technicians will differ somewhat, some core courses are standard across the board.
-Because many matriculating students may not be experienced in the medical field, there are often courses offered in medical terminology and introductory courses to the area of anesthesia technology itself.
+Because many matriculating students may need to be experienced in the medical field, there are often courses offered in medical terminology and introductory courses to the area of anesthesia technology.

-Further, methods in the specific technology and equipment used by a working AT are standard.
+Further, methods in the specific technology and equipment a working AT uses are standard.
 Because anesthesiologists and nurse anesthetists work so consistently with powerful medications, courses in anesthesia pharmacology are standardized across AT programs.

 The vast majority of AT programs last just two years, with some lasting only a single year.
-These short programs leave very little time for electives in the curriculum since coursework needs to be focused on the most practical and broadest aspects of the profession.
+These short programs leave very little time for electives in the curriculum since coursework must focus on the profession's most practical and broadest aspects.
 Aspiring ATs are introduced to different types of work environments and then have the opportunity to experience specialized clinical settings during their externships.
 Common specializations include emergency, intensive care, and outpatient surgery.

 Anesthesia Technician Accreditation

 A few professional organizations offer programmatic accreditation for anesthesia technicians, meaning the program has been evaluated against specific standards for curriculum, faculty, and learning outcomes.
-Finding an accredited program is not a guarantee of job opportunities or education, but it is an indication that the program has been evaluated by professionals in the field and deemed suitable by that particular organization.
+Finding an accredited program is not a guarantee of job opportunities or education.
+Still, it is an indication that the program has been evaluated by professionals in the field and deemed suitable by that particular organization.

-The Commission on Accreditation of Allied Health Education Programs (CAAHEP) provides accreditation to programs on an institution-wide and programmatic basis.
+The Commission on Accreditation of Allied Health Education Programs (CAAHEP) provides accreditation to programs institution-wide and programmatic.
 The accreditation process for CAAHEP consists of an application, a self-study, and an on-site review from experts in the particular field or department.

 It is important to recognize that ASATT approves programs in the initial stage of accreditation by CAAHEP, also known as letter of review (LoR) programs.
 Completing an ASATT-approved program allows graduates to sit for the Anesthesia Technologist exam offered by ASATT.